rveen/golib/acl/readme.md

     who resource operation allow/deny

-The groups section creates groups of people, or groups of groups.
+The groups section creates groups of people, or groups of groups:

+    group subgroup subgroup ...

+Where subgroup can be a user.

     # A comment
     [rules]